ayudoo/odoo_business_relationships/README.rst

 Block Visibility
 ^^^^^^^^^^^^^^^^

-The web editor provides a new option ``Visibility``, that allows you to restrict the visibility of any configurable block to `Group B2C`, `Group B2B` or a tax display group.
-Use it, for example, to create business relationship dependent mega menu entries or to add tax display specific information.
+The web editor extends the ``Visibility`` option to allow you to restrict the visibility of any configurable block to `Group B2C`, `Group B2B` or any other group of category `Application` `Website User Types`.
+Use it, for example, to create business relationship dependent mega menu customizations or show/hide arbitrary website blocks.

 Note, these elements are simply hidden from the user, there is no additional server rendering logic involved.
 For more sophisticated features you might rather consider